Alice in Wonderland or What's a Nice Kid like You Doing in a Place like This?: Audio cast changes

 With the exception of Bill Dana, all of the celebrity voices were replaced on the album by actors from Hanna-Barbera's stable of voice actors.
 Don Messick voiced the White Rabbit (replacing Howard Morris).
 Henry Corden not only reprised Fred Flintstone's singing voice, but assumed his speaking voice as well (replacing Alan Reed, a part he would officially take over in 1977 after Reed's death).
 The character of Hedda Hatter was cut, her material combined with that of the Mad Hatter, and the latter was voiced by Daws Butler (replacing Harvey Korman and giving the role a completely different, Ed Wynn-inspired spin).
 Mel Blanc moved into Butler's previous role as the March Hare.
 Janet Waldo, the speaking voice of Alice, does uncredited double duty as the Queen of Hearts, via an impression of her predecessor Zsa Zsa Gabor.
 Sammy Davis Jr., unable to provide the speaking and singing voice of the Cheshire Cat because he was under exclusive contract to Reprise Records, was replaced by Scatman Crothers.

+Critical reception

+Cash Box gave the album a positive review, calling it a "natural followup to the TV'er" and noting "this waxing by the original TV cast is likely to be popular on the adult level."